 Ya gotta hand it to Allstate.
 The "good hands" company has managed to work its way towards the top of the property/casualty insurance pile.
 The company is the second-largest personal lines insurer in the US, just behind rival

-Allstate Protection's property/casualty businesses -- which cover about 16 million households -- account for about 85% of the entire company's total premiums.
+Allstate Protection's property/casualty businesses -- which cover about 16 million households -- account for more than 85% of the entire company's total premiums.
 Most of the segment's sales come from traditional auto and homeowners policies.
 In addition to traditional property/casualty policies, Allstate sells specialty products including coverage for motorcycle and boat owners, renters and landlords, and mobile home dwellers.
 It also provides roadside assistance, as well as auto protection and service coverage sold through dealerships.
 Commercial products are geared towards small business owners.

 All of the company's life insurance, annuities, and banking services operate through Allstate Financial.
-While these sales account for less than 10% of the company's total revenue, Allstate considers them to be useful for deepening relationships with Allstate Protection customers.
+While these sales account for approximately 10% of the company's total revenue, Allstate considers them to be useful for deepening relationships with Allstate Protection customers.

 Sales and Marketing

-Allstate maintains a network of about 11,000 exclusive agencies which sell its Allstate-branded insurance products through approximately 23,200 licensed sales professionals.
+Allstate maintains a network of about 10,000 exclusive agencies which sell its Allstate-branded insurance products through approximately 23,200 licensed sales professionals.
 It also offers these products, and Encompass-branded products, through some 2,000 independent agencies that are primarily located in rural areas of the US.
 Allstate Financial products are sold through exclusive agencies (and approximately 1,000 exclusive specialists) and 6,000 workplace enrolling independent agents.
 Other products are sold through financial representatives, online, and over the phone.

 , Allstate has been expanding its marketing efforts to reach younger consumers who like to compare and purchase insurance online.